Code of Conduct

 12. Alternatives-to-Suspension Program (For tobacco violations only) – Principal or their designee, Superintendent.

-13. Removal from classroom– teachers, Principal or their designee.
+13. Removal from classroom– teachers, Principal

 14. Short-term (five days or less) suspension from school – Principal or their designee, Superintendent, Board